JPatel87/blossoming-bouquets/README.md

 ### Validator testing

-W3 HTML Validator checks were carried out on all viewable site pages, main errors and warnings have been reported below as well as resolutions.
+W3 HTML Validator checks were carried out on all viewable site pages.
+Main errors and warnings have been reported below as well as resolutions.
 Once all page errors and warnings were addressed, validator checks were re-run and no further errors appeared on any page.

 | Error | Resolution |
 | --- | --- |